kristinabog/goldish/README.md

 - Contact Form
 - Create an account and keep up with order history
 - Typography and colors matching the aesthetic of the company logo
-- Having a wishlist, to remember themselves of products they liked
+- Having a wishlist, to remember products they liked but weren't sure to purchase yet

 2. Functionality requirements: